 #5: A DAY AT THE BEACH BOARDWALK

 Your favorite day at the Boardwalk is possible this season!
-As of April 1, 2021, select Santa Cruz Beach Boardwalk rides are now open to California residents.
-And yes – that does include the legendary Giant Dipper!
-Check the Boardwalk website for more information, safety guidelines, and to reserve your day to ride!
-Outdoor games, bowling, mini golf, shops, eateries, and concessions are all open as well – Neptune’s Kingdom and the Casino Arcade included!
-Stay up-to-date with Boardwalk operations on their dedicated web page with openings, hours, and protocol information.
+As of June 15, 2021, the Santa Cruz Beach Boardwalk is fully open to visitors from near and far.
+Check the Boardwalk website for more information on rides, tickets, attractions, and safety guidelines.
+Games, bowling, mini golf, shops, eateries, and concessions are all open as well – Neptune’s Kingdom, Fright Walk, Laser Tag, and the Casino Arcade included!

 #6: WATERFRONT WALKS